top of page

 • More enterprise security layers

-In a Plaid vs Yodlee technical comparison, both excel—choice depends on whether you're building for consumers or banks.
+In a Plaid vs Yodlee technical comparison, both excel; the choice depends on whether you're building for consumers or banks.

 7. Developer Ecosystem & Support